 Originally released in 1975, after the monumental success that was Band On The Run this was a somewhat patchy album, but the good patches were very good.

-Magneto And Titanium is silly, lyrically, but it has an appealing, full, warm sound to the backing.
+Magneto And Titanium Man is silly, lyrically, but it has an appealing, full, warm sound to the backing.
 Great guitar and keyboards sound on it.
 Again, its melody and refrain sticks in the head.
 The same applies to Rock Show, which I have always felt was spoiled by its irritating "Mademoiselle Kitty" bit in the middle.
 The "old version" of this included in the second CD of extras is much better, fuller and bass-driven with a better McCartney vocal nd a more understated "kitty" bit.
 It is well worth getting hold of.
-Treat Her Gently/Lonely Old People is a sensitive song, the sort McCartney does so well.
-It would not have sounded out of place at the end of Band On The Run.

 Letting Go is another of my favourites - a powerful, bassy, rumbling slow burning rocker, with excellent horns and a sharp lead guitar throughout the song.
 Possibly the best song on the album.
 Call Me Back Again is a heavy-ish number with echoes of I Want You (She’s So Heavy) from Abbey Road.